jayallen/mt-plugin-anon-public-post/README.markdown

 ### Modify the Create Entry template ###

-In this step, you need to modify the styles and javascript on the Create Entry index template so that the user has a choice whether to sign in or to post anonymously.
+In this step, you need to modify the styles and/or javascript on the Create Entry index template so that the user has a choice whether to sign in or to post anonymously.
 This is an exercise left to the reader although contribution of a clear set of simple instructions would be welcome.

 ## CONFIGURATION ##